ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-00-install.md

 ```

 ## Running Lightning Daemon(s)
-Once testnet sync is done for Litecoin and Bitcoin deamons, we continue to the next section which explain how to setup two lnd processes for Exchange-A and Exchange-B
+Once testnet sync is done for the Bitcoin & Litecoin daemons, we continue to the next section which explains how to setup two lnd processes for Exchange-A and Exchange-B

 [ [index](/README.md), [next](/LIGHTNING-01-peers.md) ]